Yolantele/CV/README.md

 #### Product Designer, The Marketing Store Worldwide,  2012 - 2017

-- Taking the design lead on several programs at any given time from brief to production
+- Taking on and leading several programs at any given time from brief to production
-- Developing product through concept, design and prototype development statges
+- Developing product through concept, design and prototype itteration statges
 - Liaising with engineers, Q&A teams and client services to incorporating feedback into the products
+- Meeting with and presenting to clients and licensors.
 - Clients include McDonalds's, Carlsberg, Nestle, Hasbro and others
-- Meeting with and presenting to clients and licensors.

 Software:

-2D
-- Photoshop, Illustrator
+2D: Photoshop, Illustrator

-3D
-- 3Ds Max, Maya, Solidworks
+3D: 3Ds Max, Maya, Solidworks